-The following table includes selected state performance plan indicators, the state targets for 2010-11 for these indicators, district data, and whether or not the district met the target.
+The following table includes selected state performance plan indicators, the state targets for 2010-11 for these indicators, state data, and whether or not the state met the target.
 State targets are presented in bold.
-Because rounding is not used in determining if targets have been met, LEA data contain as many decimal places as needed to determine if the target has been met.
-If, for example, 3.9% of students with disabilities in a given district drop out of school, the district will not be considered as having met the target of 3.5%.
-For indicators 4, 9, and 10, an "N" in the Target Met column means that a district's data contributed to Florida not making the state target.
+Because rounding is not used in determining if targets have been met, SEA data contain as many decimal places as needed to determine if the target has been met.
+If, for example, 3.9% of students with disabilities drop out of school, the state will not be considered as having met the target of 3.5%.
 For indicators 1, 2, and 4, the data lag one year, meaning that data are from the 2009-10 school year, although more recent data may also be found in this profile.